loki3/loki-pl1/docs/Tests.md

 :quadruple @doc ."
 Quadruple a number

 :printHelp v= func()
 	print ."
-You can double or triple a number
+You can double, triple or quadruple a number
 ```

 You could then create a file called stuff_tests.l3 containing the unit tests for each of those functions.